-- Update: Ahead of E3, Our Xbox One vs PS4 comparison now considers Microsoft's new price drop and how it contrasts with Sony's specs, games and graphics power.
+Our incredibly in-depth Xbox One vs PS4 comparison is more meaningful than ever with the battle continuing to rage intensely in 2016.
+Our guide considers Microsoft's backward compatibility news and previous price drops, and how it all contrasts with Sony's powerful specs, exclusive games and graphics power.

 "We have have the advantage in powering gamers through the next decade," say both companies.
 To see if that's true, our Xbox One vs PS4 comparison needs another update.